 Time has always been an unforgiving tyrant.
 One day that may not be the case anymore.
-A team of scientists from Harvard (and beyond) has been around us for years, and now they've announced a discovery that could change our perception of aging.
-Researchers have identified six 'chemical cocktails' that can apparently revert human and mouse cells to a younger version of themselves, and actually reverse aging by 'several years'.
+A team of scientists from Harvard (and beyond) has been around us for years, and now they have announced a discovery that could change our perception of aging.
+Researchers have identified six “chemical cocktails” that can apparently revert human and mouse cells to a younger version of themselves, and effectively reverse aging by “several years.”

 A cocktail for eternal youth

-How exactly do these chemical cocktails that Harvard believes may be able to reverse aging work?
-According to the scientists, they act on a molecular level by influencing the expression of genes in cells.
-In particular, it appears that they can 'return' certain genes that normally become less active with age, returning cells to a more youthful and vital state.
+How exactly do these chemical cocktails that Harvard says may be able to reverse aging work?
+According to scientists, they act on a molecular level by influencing the expression of genes in cells.
+In particular, it appears that they can 'turn on' certain genes that normally become less active with age, returning cells to a more youthful and vital state.

 Each of these cocktails is a blend containing 5 to 7 agents, many of which are already individually known to treat other mental and physical ailments.
 The real news, of course, is the fact that blended together these agents may hold the key to stopping and even reversing the aging process.